mattiaspaul/deedsBCV/README.md

 It is recommend to alos install the excellent c3d convert tool of ITK-Snap to preprocess images http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.C3D

+## Citation

+If you use this implementation or parts of it please cite:

+ “Non-parametric Discrete Registration with Convex Optimisation.” by Mattias P. Heinrich, Bartlomiej W. Papież, Julia A. Schnabel, Heinz Handels Biomedical Image Registration - WBIR 2014, LNCS 8454, Springer, pp 51-61

+ and

+ "Towards Realtime Multimodal Fusion for Image- Guided Interventions using Self-Similarities" by Mattias P. Heinrich, Mark Jenkinson, Bartlomiej W. Papiez, Sir Michael Brady, and Julia A. Schnabel Medical Image Computing and Computer-Assisted Intervention - MICCAI 2013, LNCS 8149, Springer

 ## Usage

 ### Executables